Skip to content

 Consider your goals

 Mobile device management and mobile application management solutions accomplish very different objectives.
-MDM is ideal for complete control over a corporate device.
-However, MAM is often popular for BYOD environments where you only need control over company data and software assets on an employee's personal device.
+An MDM is ideal for complete control over a corporate device.
+However, MAM is often popular for BYOD management if you only need control over company data and software assets on an employee's personal device.

 Assess your budget